Automattic/chromium/README.md

 - at least 24GB ram
 - decent amount of CPUs
+- ZFS as the docker storage driver (can configure with `sudo make zfs`)

 On a machine with 12 cores and 64gb of ram, it takes several hours to build from scratch.